hasenj/go-vbolt/README.md

 The next section should clarify this point.

-# Modelling relationships
+# Modeling relationships

-## Modelling one to many relationships
+## Modeling one to many relationships

 Suppose an instance of type A refers to many instance of type B, such that it's not many-to-many.
 That is, if some instance `b0` of type B is referred to by an